lucianoratamero/django-svelte/README.md

 Then, finally, copy the `env.example` file to a `.env` file and review the environment variables for better security.

-If everything went right, you should be able to use `make run` to have a server running at `localhost:8000`.
+If everything went right, you should be able to use `npm run dev` to have a server running at `localhost:8000`.
 Visit that on your browser to make sure everything is working <3

 ## Postinstall